| Previous Chapter | Next Section | Table of Contents | Glossary | Index |

 would ever be called by I/O primitives to read a character from

-, though there are still cases
+a BASIC-STREAM, though there are still cases

 where this happens.